Becoming a Midwife

 - be able to communicate effectively

-- be fluent in written and spoken English
+- be proficient in written and spoken English

 If you are at school the Council strongly encourages you to review our requirements for entry to the programme.
 Midwifery requires individuals to have sound science knowledge and anyone considering a career should study chemistry and biology.

 If you are not a school leaver but want to be a midwife then, depending on your circumstances, you may need to complete study before you are able to enter a programme of education.
 The Council encourages you to contact the local school of midwifery to take to them about applications.